 Age-Related Differences in Outcomes

-Clinical data shows that younger patients often demonstrate a faster collagen response.
-Their fibroblast activity tends to be more robust, leading to earlier visible change.
+Clinical data shows that younger patients often demonstrate a faster collagen response, with studies indicating earlier measurable collagen activity within 3–4 months due to more robust fibroblast function.
+Their fibroblast activity tends to be stronger, leading to earlier visible change.
 This reflects normal age-related biology rather than treatment strength.

 Older patients still benefit clearly from treatment.
-However, collagen production may be slower and sometimes requires additional sessions to reach optimal support.
+However, collagen production may be slower, with studies showing peak response occurring closer to 6 months or later, and sometimes requires additional sessions to reach optimal support.
 This does not mean outcomes are inferior, only different in pace.

-Statistics highlight variability rather than uniform response.
+Statistics highlight variability rather than uniform response across age groups.
 We use this data to guide personalised planning, not rigid expectations.
 Averages inform decisions, but individual assessment remains essential.

 Skin Quality Improvements Beyond Volume

-Multiple studies report improvements in skin thickness, elasticity, and resilience.
+Multiple studies report improvements in skin thickness, elasticity, and resilience, with measurable increases in dermal thickness of approximately 10–25% and improvements in elasticity recorded over 3–6 months.
 These changes are measurable even when visible volume change is subtle.
 Skin often feels firmer rather than fuller.

 This distinction supports preventative ageing strategies.
 Strengthening tissue quality can delay visible ageing without altering facial shape.
-The benefit is biological rather than cosmetic exaggeration.
+Longitudinal data shows these biological improvements can persist for 12 months or longer, supporting prevention rather than cosmetic exaggeration.

 Long-Term Follow-Up Beyond Two Years

-Long-term follow-up shows that collagen gradually declines after its peak response.
+Long-term follow-up shows that collagen gradually declines after its peak response, with studies tracking outcomes beyond 24–36 months demonstrating a slow, progressive reduction rather than abrupt loss.
 This mirrors normal collagen turnover rather than treatment failure.
 Change occurs slowly over time.

 Importantly, skin rarely returns fully to baseline.
-Partial improvement often persists, supporting ongoing tissue quality.
+Longitudinal data shows that partial improvement is commonly maintained beyond 2 years, supporting ongoing tissue quality.
 This creates a softer ageing trajectory.

 Statistics favour maintenance over restarting treatment from zero.
 We use this data to plan periodic support rather than aggressive correction.
 Sustainability becomes the focus.